 CNS lesions disrupt the activation of spinal erection centers and cause erectile dysfunction.
 Important brain centers for the erectile function are: limbic system, hypothalamus (paraventricular nucleus and medial area praeoptica) and thalamus.
 Lesions of these brain areas can be triggered by a variety of disorders: cerebral hemorrhages or ischaemic stroke, Alzheimer's disease, Parkinson's disease, tumors or multiple sclerosis.
-Epilepsy leads to a fivefold increased risk of ED, caused by the disease itself and by the medication.

 Peripheral nerve lesions: